seyyedarashazimi/dgsp/README.md

 - **Opening**:
   - Ability to trace signatures to specific users by the manager without compromising anonymity for other parties.
 - **Revocation**:
-    - Efficient user, signature, and certificate revocation mechanism.
+    - Efficient revocation mechanism, including revoking a user, their corresponding signatures, and previously-generated certificates.

 ### Cryptographic Primitives

 - **Efficient Hash-Based Cryptographic Operations**:
-  - Implements SHA-2 and SHAKE-based variants as per SPHINCS+ parameters.
+  - Takes benefit from SHA-2 and SHAKE-based variants as per SPHINCS+ parameters.
 - **SPHINCS+ Wrapper**:
   - Simplifies the use of SPHINCS+ by providing utilities for key generation, signing, and verification.
 - **WOTS+ (Winternitz One-Time Signature Plus)**:
   - Serves as a base signing primitive for DGSP.
-  - Support for unique address derivation to ensure resistance against multi-target attacks.
+  - Supports unique address derivation to ensure resistance against multi-target attacks.
+- **AES-256**:
-- **Zeroize Data**:
+  -
-  - Ensures sensitive cryptographic material is securely wiped from memory when no longer needed.

 ### Security

-- Built on **SPHINCS+**, a stateless hash-based signature scheme.
+- is Built on **SPHINCS+**, a stateless hash-based signature scheme.
-- Resistant to quantum adversaries.
+- is Resistant to quantum adversaries.
-- Ensures **user anonymity**, **unforgeability**, and **traceability**.
+- Provides **user anonymity**, **unforgeability**, **traceability**, and **correctness**.
+- Ensures sensitive cryptographic material is securely wiped from memory when no longer needed by zeroizing them.

 ### Scalability and Efficiency